 Mahathir 'compassionate', Najib's fall from grace 'karma', says Anwar

-KUALA LUMPUR: Reformist Anwar Ibrahim returned to the national spotlight on Wednesday (May 16) after his release from prison.
+KUALA LUMPUR: It has been mere hours since Malaysia's Anwar Ibrahim was released from prison custody.

-After a marathon day of meeting with the Malaysian king, bidding emotional farewells to the guards he says were kind to him and addressing a packed news conference, Anwar excused himself for an appointment he cannot miss - ice cream with his young grandchildren.
+After a marathon day of meeting with the Malaysian king, bidding emotional farewells to the guards he says were kind to him and addressing a packed news conference, Anwar excused himself for an appointment he could not miss - ice cream with his young grandchildren.

 These are the ordinary moments Anwar is trying to savour.
 But three years after he first entered prison on a sodomy conviction, nothing is ordinary about Malaysia.

-"It's a new dawn for the country, it's a new experience," he tells Channel NewsAsia, in an interview at his home in Kuala Lumpur.
+"It's a new dawn for the country, it's a new experience," he told Channel NewsAsia in an interview at his home in Kuala Lumpur.

 Anwar has been fully pardoned by the king for a sodomy conviction he says was orchestrated by former prime minister Najib Razak in a bid to keep him out of politics.

 Since Anwar's Pakatan Harapan defeated Barisan Nasional (BN) in a shock election victory, Najib has had a spectacular fall from grace.
-He resigned as BN chairman and president of his party UMNO after being barred from leaving the country, as well as being investigated by authorities over "many complaints".
+He has resigned as BN chairman and president of his party after being barred from leaving the country, while being investigated by authorities over "many complaints".

 "In a way it's like karma, you have to pay for what you did," Anwar said of Najib now.